Bucharest for Digital Nomads

 The restaurant itself is pretty comfortable.
 It has three sofas, although one is always occupied by a staff member's laptop.
 Once the food arrives, it's always very good.

-On the menu they have something called a proteic bowl (I assume that's a typo of protein).
+On the menu they have something called a proteic bowl.
 On my first visit to Bucharest in 2023 it looked like this, which is kind of what I was expecting.
 I came back here in 2025 and ordered it again expecting the same thing, except this time...

 Vegan grocery shopping in Bucharest is as easy as anywhere else that I've been.

 The main city centre supermarket is Carrefour.
-It has two floors, and up on the second floor it has a large 'free-from' section that includes many vegan items like protein bars, that aren't available in the supermarkets of other major cities in this region.
-It also has dedicated vegan parts in the chilled and frozen sections.
+It has two floors, and up on the second floor it has a large 'free-from' section that includes many vegan items like protein bars.
+It also has dedicated vegan shelves in the chilled and frozen sections.

 Even more vegan-friendly than Carrefour is Mega Image - they have small to medium-sized branches all over the city, and just in those you're going to find a lot of intentionally vegan items.
 Sausages, nuggets, even cheesecake and other things to make yourself fat.